gangofnuns/cloudposse-tour/orientation.md

 Ordering of terraform runs.
 Each module simply passes the entire collected structure, known as a 'context'.
 That context also includes the nested states of any other modules that are part of this component.

+# Yaml snibbets - all you need to configure
 # Independent execution

 # Wrappers, the key to ordered execution